 CARES: Community Assistance Resource & Educational Services

-Launched in early 2011, CARES will host seminars at the library on a variety of topics dealing with local, state and federal programs.
+Launched in early 2011, CARES hosts seminars at the library on a variety of topics dealing with local, state and federal programs.
 The goal is to inform and educate local residents about programs for which they may be eligible and about which they have questions.
 Expert speakers and government representatives will be invited to speak.

 Next CARES program: